Last updated on 2026-01-21

 Program overview

-The Human Services Foundations program is a one-year Ontario College Certificate designed to help students explore various career opportunities within the human services sector.
+The Human Services Foundations Ontario College Certificate is a one-year program designed to help students explore various career opportunities within the human services sector.
 This program emphasizes the importance of supporting individuals, families, and communities to achieve a higher quality of life.
-Throughout the course, students will learn how different human services professionals collaborate to foster a better society.
-The curriculum focuses on developing essential skills such as relationship building, teamwork, and stress management, while also increasing awareness of diversity and inclusion issues in Canada.
-By understanding client and community needs, students are empowered to choose a specific population group and industry to focus on, setting the stage for their future academic and professional journeys.
+Throughout the course, students will learn how different human services professionals collaborate to create a better society.
+The program focuses on developing essential skills such as relationship building, teamwork, and stress management, while also increasing awareness of diversity and inclusion issues in Canada.
+By understanding client and community needs, students will be empowered to choose a specific population group and industry to focus on, preparing them for further academic and professional pathways.

 The Human Services Foundations program is structured to provide a comprehensive introduction to the field of human services over a one-year period.
 Key features of the program include: